jotajoti/jid-server/README.md

 Download from GitHub and install dependencies using `npm install`.

-This will also install the required SQLite.
+This will also install the required SQLite database.

 ## Running jid-server
 You start the server by executing `npm start`.
 By default the server listens in TCP port 4000 and stores data in the SQLite database file `jiddata.db`.